Personalising the induction programme...

 Appropriate objectives provide a basis for reviewing ECT progress, and enable them and their induction tutor to identify both the aspects of the induction programme that are supporting development and any areas in which improvements may need to be made.
 Objectives in the induction period need to be carefully thought through and designed to meet the individual needs and circumstances of each ECT.

-If at any point there are concerns that an ECT may not meet the teaching standards by the end of induction, the headteacher/induction tutor must act early to ensure further support is arranged and documented in the form of an additional support action plan (available from the 'resources' section on ECT Manager - login required).
+If at any point there are concerns that an ECT may not meet the teacher standards by the end of induction, the headteacher/induction tutor must act early to ensure further support is arranged and documented in the form of an additional support action plan (login required - available from the 'resources' section on ECT Manager).
 Statutory induction may be extended in certain circumstances and these are laid out in the regulations and detailed in the statutory guidance - any such decision must involve discussions with and be made final by the appropriate body for induction (LA) - not the school/college.

 NB: please avoid using the word ‘fail’ until the final term of a 2-year induction as doing so beforehand causes unnecessary panic.
 An ECT cannot 'pass' or 'fail' an individual term, they can only pass or fail induction at the end i.e. the end of the fully completed 2-year induction period (1-year for pre-Sept 2021 ECTs)